TEFS Review 2025 – Prop Firm Features, Rules & Payout Explained

 Company Name | TEFS |

-Legal Name | TEFS Marketing Management LLC |
+Legal Name | The legal name of the firm is TEFS Marketing Management LLC |

-Registration Number | 1442391 |
+Registration Number | The legal registration number of TEFS is 1442391 |

 CEO | Not disclosed |

-Headquarters | Slovak Republic |
+Headquarters | The registered head office of Slovak Republic |

 Broker | No |

-Operating Since | 2017 |
+Operating Since | TEFS started operating since 2017 |

-Account Sizes | Challenge: $1,500 – $200,000; Instant Funding: $12,500 – $460,000 |
+Account Sizes | The account size offered by TEFS for Challenge is $1,500 – $200,000; and for Instant Funding is $12,500 – $460,000 |

-Profit Split | 65%–90% (varies by program) |
+Profit Split | TEFS offers a profit split of 65%–90% (varies by program) |

-Challenge Types | 1-Step Challenge, Instant Funding |
+Challenge Types | TEFS offers 2 funding models: 1-Step Challenge, Instant Funding |

-Payout Cycle | Monthly |
+Payout Cycle | The payouts are available monthly at TEFS |

-Payout Method | Crypto, bank wire, selected cards (regional availability) |
+Payout Method | TEFS supports payouts via crypto, bank wire, selected cards (regional availability) |

-Trading Platforms | Trader Evolution (with TradingView charting integration) |
+Trading Platforms | TEFS supports Trader Evolution (with TradingView charting integration) |

-Financial Markets | Stocks (2,500+), Forex, Commodities, Futures, Crypto |
+Financial Markets | TEFS supports Stocks (2,500+), Forex, Commodities, Futures, Crypto |

 Trustpilot Score | TEFS has a 4.6 rating on Trustpilot based on 142 reviews |